 The standard of expat housing in Iran is excellent.
 Especially in Tehran, more and more upmarket homes are being built.
 Most expats in Iran live in newly built residential complexes.
 These complexes come with a range of additional facilities such as swimming pools, saunas and health clubs on site.

-Finding accommodation in Iran
+Renting accommodation in Iran

 For those whose company does not arrange accommodation, property listings are available online.
 Exploring these listings will also help expats understand the differences between neighbourhoods, property types available and rental prices.

 Apart from searching online, there is a good range of reputable rental agencies operating in Iran.
 Most rental agencies will provide services in English for expats.
-Some even offer their services in other languages such as French.
-Expats should ask their company for recommendations on trustworthy real-estate agents.
+Some even offer their services in other languages, such as French.
+Expats should ask their company for recommendations on trustworthy real estate agents.
 Embassies should also be able to provide some assistance in this area.

 Rental contracts in Iran vary quite dramatically.
 It is important that expats fully understand the terms of the lease they are signing.
 Most rental contracts will be set for a period of one year.
 That said, because of the availability of property in Iran, expats will likely be able to negotiate shorter leases if necessary.
+Expats should ensure the lease agreement clearly states the monthly rental price, the amount for the security deposit and who will be responsible for the utilities.
+Expats are also advised to thoroughly check what the contract says regarding rent increases, as landlords in Iran have been known to raise rental prices unscrupulously.

 Are you an expat living in Iran?